MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/how-are-flag-values-assigned-.md

 ---
-title: How Are Flag Values Assigned
+title: How are Flag Values Assigned
 description: How are flag values assigned ms.date: 04/20/2017
 ---